Paul-weqe/failover-docs/docs/source/config.rst

 .. code-block:: bash

+    Usage: failover cli-mode [OPTIONS] --vrid <VRID> --interface-name <INTERFACE_NAME>

     Options:
-        -H, --help          display help information
-        -C, --cli           use the cli config option -A, --action (--action teardown / --action run) action that will be done to the addresses on the interface configured.
-Default is 'run'
-        -n, --name (--name VR_1)
+          --name <NAME>
-                            name of the virtual router instance.
+              The name of the Virtual Router Instance. e.g `VR_1` --vrid <VRID>
-        -v, --vrid (--vrid 51)
-                            The Virtual Router ID of the instance.
-In the range of 1-255
+              Virtual Router ID of the Virtual router instance.
-        -I, --ip-address (--ip-address 192.168.100.5/24)
+          --ip-address <IP_ADDRESS>...
-                            An Ip address that is associated with the virtual router instance
-        -i, --iface (--iface eth0)
-                            The interfaece that the virtual IP(s) will be attached to.
+              The IP Address(es) of that will the Virtual router will be assigned.
+Can be more than one.
+          --interface-name <INTERFACE_NAME>
+              name of the network interface where the Virtual Router instance will be attached.
-        -p, --priority (--priority 100)
+          --priority <PRIORITY>
-                            priority of the virutal router in the VRRP network group.
-In the range 1-44
-        -a, --adv-interval (--adv-interval 2)
-                            When in master, the interval when ADVERTISEMENTS should be carried across
+              The priority of this instance of the Virtual Router, maximum of 255.
+The higher priority is chosen to be MASTER. [default: 100]
+          --advert-interval <ADVERT_INTERVAL>
+              [default: 1]
-        -P, --preempt-mode (--preempt-mode false)
+          --preempt-mode
-                            Controls whether a higher priority Backup router preempts a lower priority Master.
-        -f, --file (--file FILENAME)
-                            the json file with the necessary configurations.
-By default will be looked for at:
-                            '{CURRENT_PATH}/vrrp-config.json'
+              (highly adviced to be called).
+When true, the higher priority will always preempt the lower priority.
+          --action
+                Specifies the action we are trying to run on the Virtual Router ('run' or 'teardown').
+                'run' is when we are setting up the Virtual router for VRRP. 'teardown' is when we are finished with it.
+      -h, --help
+              Print help

 As specified before, ``VRID``, ``interface_name`` and ``ip_addresses`` fields are the only compulsory fields, although